 It is clear to see that local SEO can boost sales from the statistics mentioned above.
 But, is it any different from regular SEO?
 If so, how?

 Local vs. Regular SEO

-Local SEO can help you use these search queries as opportunities to bring your business under the spotlight – and keep it there.
+Local SEO can help you use these search queries as opportunities to bring your business into the spotlight – and keep it there.
 A local result will be associated with a business that has a physical address falling in the same region as the searcher is located.
-The address can also be linked to the location, if one has been specified in the query.
+The address can also be linked to the location if one has been specified in the query.

 Here are some ways you can keep your business in the locals’ eyes:

 Local SEO can help your business get the right kind of business.
 But first, claim the Google My Business page for your business, if you haven’t.
 Google itself tells you how to do it.
 What might not be so clear are the important blanks that should be filled.
 Here is the link for Bing – www.bingplaces.com.

 Below is a checklist that you can use to assure you don’t miss out anything important:

 - A lengthy description with relevant links and correct formatting unique to your business.
 This listing should include a local phone number for your customers to call.
 It should also have a business address – the same one found in the local directories and on your website.